lavanyaam11/lotterySystem/README.md

 # lotterySystem
-This repository  is on thr smart contract for Lottery System using Ethereum Blockchain Solidity
+This repository  is on the smart contract for Lottery System using Ethereum Blockchain Solidity